Back to Writing

 • What were the trade-offs?

-I dig through Git history and try to remember.
-Usually I guess.
+I dig through Git history and guess.

 Three Ways I Query My History

-1. Ask "Why": The part that matters.
-I chat across my entire project history to understand why I made decisions.
+3. Ask "Why".
+This is what matters.
+I chat with my entire project history to understand my decisions.

 The "Why" Behind the Code